jesperancinha/jeorg-spring-test-drives/README.md

 ## Contents

-1. [Spring 5](./jeorg-spring-5) - Test drives for the Spring 5 Frawework (Bare minimum focus given to Spring Boot)
+1. [Spring](./jeorg-spring-5) - Test drives for the Spring 5 Frawework (Bare minimum focus given to Spring Boot)
-2. [Spring Kotlin 5](./jeorg-spring-kotlin-5) - Test drives for the Spring 5 Frawework in Kotlin (Bare minimum focus given to Spring Boot)
+2. [Spring Kotlin](./jeorg-spring-kotlin-5) - Test drives for the Spring 5 Frawework in Kotlin (Bare minimum focus given to Spring Boot)

 ## Specs